 Our flight cost approximately US$200 return.
 We were served a drink & 2 packs of cookies – always a treat!

-Did you enjoy reading How to Get a Cuban Tourist Card at Cancun Airport?
+Did you enjoy reading about how to get a Cuba Tourist Card?

 Pin it and help others find it too!

-*** The Final Word – It’s super easy to get a Cuban Tourist Card at Cancun Airport! ***
+*** The Final Word – It’s super easy to get a Cuba Tourist Card in Mexico ***

 Do you have any other questions about flying from Cancun to Havana?